AriseBank/namecoin-blockchain-explorer/README.md

-# Dogecoin Blockchain Explorer
+# Namecoin Blockchain Explorer

-Dogecoin blockchain explorer, via RPC.
+Namecoin blockchain explorer, via RPC.
 Built with Node.js, express and bootstrap-v4.

 # Getting started

 ## Prerequisites

-1. Install and run a full Dogecoin node.
+1. Install and run a full Namecoin node.
 2. Ensure that your node has full transaction indexing enabled (`txindex=1`) and the RPC server enabled (`server=1`).
-3. Synchronize your Dogecoin node with the Dogecoin network.
+3. Synchronize your Dogecoin node with the Namecoin network.

 ## Instructions